Classic Greek Baklava

 - Do not remove the filo from the plastic wrapping until all your other ingredients are prepped and ready to go.

 - PRO-Tip: When you’re ready to start layering, remove the filo from its packaging, unroll, and place it on a clean work surface.
 Cover with a sheet of plastic wrap, then a damp towel.
+If the filo sheets get dry, they will be brittle and very difficult to work with.

 - Work quickly, uncovering the filo just to remove a sheet.
 Make sure to cover it again as soon as possible.
 If the filo dries out, it will shatter into many pieces when you try to move it.